-The company entered agreements with three biotechnology companies, Virent, Gevo and Avantium, in December 2011 to commercially develop bio-based material for the next-generation PlantBottle™ packaging.
-It is a significant R&D investment by the company in packaging innovation.
+The company entered agreements with three biotechnology companies, including Virent, an energy technology company based in the US, Gevo, a biofuel company based in the US, and Avantium, a technology company based in the Netherlands, in December 2011 to commercially develop completely bio-based material for the next-generation PlantBottle packaging.
+It was a significant research and development (R&D) investment by the company in packaging innovation.

-Coca-Cola’s collaborations for its polyethylene terephthalate (PET) bottles
+Coca-Cola’s collaborations regarding its PET bottles

-Wisconsin-based company Virent produces plant-based Paraxylene (PX) under the trademark BioFormPX™ for the 100% bio-based PET resin of Coca-Cola’s new plant-bottles, under long term Joint Development and Supply Agreements.
-Virent opened its full-scale commercial plant, producing plant-based paraxylene, in 2015.
+Wisconsin-based company Virent produces bPX under the trademark BioFormPX™ for the 100% rPET resin of Coca-Cola’s new plant-bottles, under long-term Joint Development and Supply Agreements.
+Virent opened its full-scale commercial plant, producing bPX, in 2015.

-US renewable chemicals company Gevo produces paraxylene from bio-based isobutanol for Coca-Cola’s 100% bio-based Plant Bottle™ PET resin under a similar agreement.
+US-based renewable chemicals company Gevo produces paraxylene from bio-based isobutanol for Coca-Cola’s 100% bio-based PlantBottle PET resin under a similar agreement.
 A demonstration-scale paraxylene plant was also opened by Gevo in Silsbee, Texas, as part of the agreement.

-A PEF pilot plant was opened by Avantium in Geleen, the Netherlands, in December 2011.
-The agreement calls for commercial-scale PEF production by Avantium for Coca-Cola’s next-generation Plant Bottle™ packaging.
+A PEF pilot plant was opened by Avantium in Geleen, Netherlands, in December 2011.
+The agreement calls for commercial-scale PEF production by Avantium for Coca-Cola’s next-generation PlantBottle packaging.

-The Coca-Cola Company, together with Ford Motor, Heinz and Procter & Gamble, announced the formation of the Plant PET Technology Collaborative (PTC) in June 2012 as a strategic initiative to speed-up development and use of 100% plant-based PET materials and fibre in their products.
-Heinz is already using Coca-Cola’s Plant Bottle™ packaging technology for its ketchup bottles in the US and Canada.
+The Coca-Cola Company, together with Ford Motor, Heinz and Procter & Gamble, announced the formation of the Plant PET Technology Collaborative in June 2012 as a strategic initiative to speed-up the development and use of rPET materials and fibre in their products.
+Heinz is already using Coca-Cola’s PlantBottle packaging technology for its ketchup bottles in the US and Canada.

-Gevo’s Silsbee paraxylene plant, Texas
+Gevo’s Silsbee paraxylene plant in Texas

 A demonstration-scale paraxylene plant was inaugurated by Gevo in Silsbee, Texas, in August 2013.
 The plant produces paraxylene for 100% renewable PET to be used in Coca-Cola’s beverage bottles.
 The plant converts bio-based isobutanol, a four-carbon fermentation alcohol, into paraxylene through chemical processes.